lukashaverbeck/expyro/README.md

 # expyro 🧪✨

-A minimal, type-safe Python library to stop your experiments from being a hot mess.
+A minimal Python library to stop your experiments from being a hot mess.
 Because "it worked on my machine" is not a valid scientific publication.

 `expyro` is your new lab assistant 🧑‍🔬 that automatically organizes your chaos: configurations, results, plots, and even that random log file you swear you'll look at later.